coldcanuk/DiscordSlashManager/ReadMe.md

 ## Description

 This PowerShell script allows you to easily register new slash commands for your Discord bot.
-It's part of a module that also includes `get-discordslash.ps1` and `remove-discordslash.ps1`.
+Eventually it will be part of a module that also includes `get-discordslash.ps1` and `remove-discordslash.ps1`.

 ## Requirements